fzzyhmstrs/ia/README.md

 * Memory of Violence - Skeleton entity with sword arms.
 Very fast and brutal single target melee attack, relatively squishy.
 (The Blade)
 * Horrid Amalgam - Undead creature that looks like multiple entities stapled together.
 Ranged blob explosion attack that poisons.
 Melee smash.
 (The Lich)
 * Lightbringer - Floating creeper like mob, looks like floating crystals of light.
 Damages all in the area, double to undead (The Warrior)
 * Ghostly Cavalier - Undead armored melee mob with very high health and resistance to damage.
+Wields a Trident.
 (The Champion)
 * NATURAL SPAWNS
 * Mana Jelly - Found in water, drains XP and mana and small damage.
 * Sardonyx Elemental - Golem entity with a beam ranged attack. found in dungeons.
 Source of Sardonyx